oxyplugins/oxy-toolbox/readme.txt

 == Changelog ==

+= 1.2.5 ( June 12, 2020 ) =
+* Fixed license activation/deactivation issue especially after site has been migrated to a new location.
+* Fixed "At least One Product on Sale" condition.

 = 1.2.4 ( June 09, 2020 ) =
 * Added these WooCommerce conditions:
 ** Selected Tag has at least One Product